 1972 Julius Erving Topps RC #195

-Aside from being the sole true Dr. J rookie card, it’s an utterly cool one.
+Aside from being the sole true Dr. J rookie card, it’s utterly cool.
 Erving wears a red Virginia Squires jersey, arms raised high in a shooting motion with a multi-colored ball in hand.

 1972 Topps Basketball Julius Erving, Gilmore, Daniels Rebound LDRS #263

 The 1972 Julius Erving Topps #263 resides in the same set as the rookie card mentioned above.
-Though it doesn’t get the same level of respect, it’s still a notable card.
+Though it doesn’t get the same respect, it’s still a notable card.

 1972 Julius Erving ABA All-Star Topps #255